PEXANE2/azure-docs.tr-tr/articles/iot-dps/how-to-manage-enrollments.md

 ---
-title: Azure portalı ile cihaz kayıtlarını yönetme | Microsoft Docs
+title: Manage device enrollments for Azure IoT Hub Device Provisioning Service in the Azure portal
-description: Azure portalında cihaz sağlama hizmeti için cihaz kayıtlarını yönetme
+description: How to manage device enrollments for your Device Provisioning Service in the Azure Portal
 author: wesmc7777
 ms.author: wesmc
 ms.date: 04/05/2018